 |These batteries are specifically for caravans/campers.
 Having a minimal self-discharge and work well in low energy demands.|

 Have a look at Mattia's van featured in Update video #5.
 It's an old German Post office Van.
-In the update he will give a tour, explains his best features and problems he had with it.
+In the update he gives a tour, explains his best features and problems he had with it.
 Fun fact, his van is also in the original Project Kamp Drawing :)

 💬 If at this point you have any questions, want to meet like minded people or want to share an idea you have for your Van 👉 visit our community chat on Discord